 Elated rather than annoyed: the advocates

-Is the case for outdoor clothingspan style=”font-weight: 400;”> sound and convincing at least?
+Is the advocacy for outdoor clothing well-founded and convincing at least?
 Are there good, strong ‘pros’ for Outdoor in the City?

 „Today, with the right clothing, you can demonstrate your love of outdoor sports, trekking, danger and adventure without ever having seen a mountain, a forest or a lake in person.
 This is certainly very fashionable, even though it may not always make sense to wrap ourselves up in clothes that have functions we don’t even need”.: